 Wait, who/what is Ampelmann, you ask?

-And so the traffic light, which up until this point had only directed car traffic, was joined by the pedestrian traffic light.
-Ampelmamm was designed to be cute and appealing to drivers because according to the psychologist Peglau “road-users react more quickly to appealing symbols”.
+And so the humble traffic light, which up until this point had only directed car traffic, joined up with the pedestrian traffic light.
+Peglau designed Ampelmamm to be cute and appealing to drivers because according to the psychologist “road-users react more quickly to appealing symbols”.
 The cute and adorable traffic light symbols fulfilled their purpose and found widespread acceptance both on the street and in social life.

 In 1982, after 21 years’ successful use, ampelmann made his film debut.
 Friedrich Rochow started casting them as guardian angels in his road safety training film for children.
 The ampel men, in the form of animated figures, were always at hand with valuable tips in hazardous situations.
 The ampel men were also deployed in other areas of road safety training.
 EDIT: I would have been enthralled to watch a safety video staring ampelmann as an elementary school kid.
 All we got were terrifying videos of kids being run over by buses.
 I still remember those.
 School children who could demonstrate good road safety knowledge received the ‘Golden One’ badge with the green ampel man or a special ampel man key fob.
 The two ampel men also adorned the card-game ‘Take care in traffic!’.
 Kindergarten children made their acquaintance on rubber stamps and in coloring books.

 Ampel Mann even has his own store.
 I had to show utmost restraint in not purchasing every.single.item. in the store.
 Except the flip-flops.
 They could keep those.